MarkMagdyAziz/MarkMagdyAziz/README.md

 ### <div align="center">I'm a Front End Developer 👨‍💻 </div>

-- 🔭 I’m currently working on at TransformUs
+- 🔭 I’m currently working at TransformUs

 - 🌱 I’m learning Front End Technologies to be a Front End Engineer